 - Drinking Water Treatment

 - Drinking Water Distribution

 - Cross Connection Control

 Cumming Utilities was established along with the City of Cumming by an act of the General Assembly of the State of Georgia in 1835.
 Initially, the City operated a series of wells that provided water to the downtown area.
 As the City grew, the need for good clean water also grew.
-The City then turned to surface water and build three small dams on local creeks and pumped the water to the City’s original water treatment facility built in the early 1940’s.
+The City then turned to surface water and built three small dams on local creeks and pumped the water to the City’s original water treatment facility built in the early 1940’s.
 The area grew slowly over the next 4 decades and the Cumming Water Production Facility saw three more upgrades; one in 1959, one in 1969, and one in 1979.

-During the 80’s, growth skyrocketed and the City made the decision to construct a 2 Million Gallon per Day (MGD) wastewater treatment facility on Bethelview Road.
+During the 80’s, growth skyrocketed and the City made the decision to construct a 2 Million Gallon per Day (MGD) Wastewater Treatment Facility on Bethelview Road.
 That state‐of‐the‐art facility has been expanded and today can treat and average of 8 MGD.

 As growth continues, the City plans to construct a 7.5 MGD Advanced Water Reclamation Facility (AWRF) that will discharge highly treated wastewater back into Lake Lanier.
 This new facility will contain advanced technology such as membrane filters and will meet all state and federal lake water quality standards.